tevinowino/learnify-web-application/README.md

     *   Sees a list of their child's assignments, including status (submitted, graded, missing, late), and grades if available.
 5.  **Child's Exam Results:**
     *   Navigates to view their child's exam results.
-    *   Sees detailed exam results (marks, remarks per subject) for finalized exam periods.
+    *   Sees detailed exam results (marks, remarks per subject) for finalized exam periods, in a table format within accordions.
+    *   Can view/download the child's PDF Report Card for completed exam periods, including AI analysis.
 6.  **Child's Attendance:**
     *   Navigates to view their child's attendance.
-    *   Selects a date range to view attendance records.
+    *   Selects a date range to view attendance records in a table format.
 7.  **Profile Management:**
     *   Updates personal display name, email, and password.
     *   Manages the linked child account (e.g., re-link if necessary).
+8.  **Testimonial Submission:**
+    *   May be prompted to submit a testimonial about their Learnify experience.

 ## Data Seeding for Testing